 Inside the Seniors’ house, a wooden sign reads, “Bless our home with love and laughter.”
 After cavorting with her soon-to-be classmates earlier in the evening, Kira sits comfortably on the living room sofa, eating grapes and watching Beauty and the Beast on her tablet for the umpteenth time.
 All at once, she stands up and clambers sideways on the cushions.
 She loses her balance a moment later, careening forward against the arm of the sofa and erupting into giggles.

 Alison admires her daughter’s high spirits.
 “She is so full of life,” Alison says.
 “She’s a ‘Here I am’ type of girl.
 ‘This is what you got.’
 And it’s all good.”
 To help with Kira’s developmental disability, Alison and Jeff regularly take her to see a music therapist, two occupational therapists and two speech therapists, the costs of which are only partly covered by provincial and workplace benefits.
 Although she understands spoken language, Kira struggles to articulate some h’s and g’s.

 “Despite her limitations of speech, she can make herself understood,” Jeff says.
 “She’ll grab your hand and lead you somewhere.
 She’ll tell you that you’re ‘not getting it, Dad.’
 She’ll try a bunch of times but will find some other way to communicate with you.
 She perseveres.” “[Kira] has a spark, and I pray that never dies,” says Alison.
 “Ultimately, I want her to be that person who will stand her ground and who will always make people accept her for who she is.”

-Kevin Spurgaitis has been employed in the Canadian and overseas media for nearly two decades and has written in-depth feature articles and web-exclusive content for consumer and trade publications.
-This article of his was Reprinted with permission from The United Church Observer from its September 2018 issue.
+Kevin Spurgaitis is a Toronto-based writer This article of his was Reprinted with permission from The United Church Observer from its September 2018 issue.